 The Squooshi pouches come in 2 different sizes and a ton of fun colors and designs – my boys love the animal ones!
 I love how easy they make giving the boys vegetables without the struggle.
 They both will drink ANY smoothie I put in front of them, so having pouches of smoothies I made myself with no weird ingredients is such a plus.

-Ever since Owen started eating solid foods, we started having baby food pouches on hand as emergency snacks for when we were out.
+Ever since Owen started eating solid foods, we started having baby food pouches on hand as emergency snacks for when we were out and about.
 Ryan quickly became a fan of the fruit and veggie puree pouches which was fine by me – any way I can get him to eat veggies! – but they aren’t cheap.
 With Squooshi I’m able to make my own puree pouches and smoothies with out the crazy high cost and I can feel good about not adding 2-4 pouches to landfills every day.
 Win, win, win!